 - POST EVENT BUS ONLY.
 Turoa (Finish) to the very top of Bruce Road, Iwikau, Whakapapa (Start) $35.00

-The pre event bus departure time from Ohakune to the start of the Goat Tongariro (Departure from outside the Powderhorn Chateau): is 7.30am.
-PLEASE be outside the front of the Powderhorn by 7.15am ready to jump on board.
+The pre event bus departure time from Ohakune to the start of the Goat Tongariro (Departure from outside the Powderhorn Chateau): is from 7.30am.
+You must have pre booked to board.
+To be on the safe side PLEASE wait on the footpath on Mangawhero Terrace (outside of the Powderhorn) prior to 7.30am ready to jump on board.
+Once all event buses have departed there will be no other way for our crew to get you to the start line.

-Bus timetable for all post event trips from the finish line to the Powderhorn, National Park, Tussock Tavern and Iwikau Village will be published on Monday 27th November 2017.
+Bus timetable for all post event trips from the finish line to the Powderhorn, National Park, and Iwikau Village will be published on Monday 27th November 2017.

 Awards Ceremony & After Party